 - 1- Obtain all necessary data for acquisition and pressure transient analysis.
 Review and update base well file.
 Obtain or draw a well bore diagram to identify all changes in annular cross section that could be used as down hole markers or that could interfere with automatic liquid level selection (liners, tubing cross-overs, etc.) - 2- Prior to date of well test, perform acoustic measurements to determine normal producing conditions, acoustic velocity, casing pressure and existence of a gaseous liquid column.
 Perform dynamometer test to determine pump fillage and effective pump displacement. - 3- If height of gaseous liquid column is significant perform a short duration (1hour) liquid level depression test (by closing the casing to flow line valve) to estimate the time required to depress the liquid level to the pump intake. - 4- Inspect all well connections to flow lines, casing head, tubing head, stuffing box, condition of valves, leaks etc. and report any problems to the operator so that they may be fixed before date of well test.
-It is important that the SV is holding otherwise there will be excessive back flow of liquid from the tubing, during the early stages of the buildup and this will show up as additional after-flow. - 5- Shortly before (24-48 hours) date of test put the well on a production test in order to determine the average 24-hour production rate, water cut and GOR. - 6- Review and update all data and prepare test procedure and check list. - 7- If gaseous liquid column depression is to be performed, install back pressure regulator on casing to flow line outlet (if possible) and start increasing casing head pressure while monitoring liquid level.
+A correctly functioning standing valve is important, otherwise there will be excessive back flow of liquid from the tubing, during the early stages of the buildup and leakage through a defective standing valve will show up as additional after-flow. - 5- Shortly before (24-48 hours) date of test put the well on a production test in order to determine the average 24-hour production rate, water cut and GOR. - 6- Review and update all data.
+Prepare a test procedure and a check list. - 7- If gaseous liquid column depression is to be performed, install backpressure regulator on casing to flow line outlet (if possible and start increasing casing head pressure while monitoring liquid level.
 Use the pressure transient module to monitor depression test).
 This may take several hours or days as estimated in step 3.
-This should continue until the fluid level is indicated to be about 60 feet above the pump intake.
-When this is reached the casing pressure should be stabilized to a constant value (+/- 5% of the measured value) - 8- Make sure all batteries are charged before starting the test.
-On the day of the test after setting up the equipment take a fluid level to verify that all is normal.
-Take a dynamometer and verify that the pump fillage and operation is the same as was established in step 2 and agrees with the well test information.
-If the difference is more than 10% continue monitoring the dynamometer during 30 minutes to detect any abnormalities.
-If the pump operation is erratic, then postpone the test until the problem is fixed since it would be impossible to determine an accurate well flow rate that is needed for pressure buildup interpretation.
+The liquid column depression should continue until the fluid level is indicated to be about 60 feet above the pump intake.
+When this condition is reached the casing pressure should be stabilized to a constant value. - 8- Make sure all batteries are charged before starting the test.
+On the day of the test after setting up the equipment take a fluid level to verify that downhole conditions are as expected.
+Perform a dynamometer survey to verify the pump fillage and operation is the same as was established in step 2 and agrees with the well test information.
+If the difference is more than 10% continue monitoring the dynamometer during a 30 minute time period to detect any abnormalities.
+If the pump operation is erratic, then postpone the test until the identified problem is fixed.
+An accurate well flow rate is needed for the pressure buildup interpretation.